yuehaowong/devOpsDemo/README-DOCKER.md

 ### Part 4 - Docker Hub

-1. Now we can push our images up to Docker Hub
+1. Now we can push our images up to Docker Hub to be shared with the development team

     - `docker push [orgname]/mm-postgres`
     - `docker push [orgname]/mm-dependencies`